k3s-io/docs/docs/installation/airgap.md

 ## Manually Deploy Images Method

-We are assuming you have created your nodes in your air-gap environment.
+We are assuming you have created your nodes in your air-gap environment and use containerd as container runtime.
 This method requires you to manually deploy the necessary images to each node and is appropriate for edge deployments where running a private registry is not practical.

 ### Prepare the Images Directory and K3s Binary